CreggLab/CreggLab.github.io/index.md

 {% capture text %}

-Our team aims to harness the strength of diversity, welcoming individuals from varied backgrounds and skillsets toward an innovative research environment.
+<div style="text-align: center; margin-bottom: 30px;">Our team aims to harness the strength of diversity, welcoming individuals from varied backgrounds and skillsets toward an innovative research environment.</div>

 {%
   include button.html